little-sharps/thorn/readme.md

 In 2 Minutes
 ------------
 Thorn essentially provides a lightweight routing and dispatch layer to you own code.
-The point is to encourage exporting small chunks of domain functionality to the commandline where it can be used by the myriad mature system tools out there (instead of building your own buggy scheduler service... again).
-Such an environment also serves as a good springboard for experimentation, and ensures that one-offs that work out are already built in a repeatable, deployable, reusable fashion.
+Such an environment encourages a style of development which relies on application-aware utilities, and also serves as a good springboard for experimentation, and ensures that one-offs that work out are already built in a repeatable, deployable, reusable fashion.
+In short, your admins will love you.

 To facilitate zero-friction "exports to the commandline", Thorn makes a few assumptions.